nishant1810/Expense-Management-System/README.md

-# SpendWise
+#     Expense-Management-System

-The SpendWise System is a web-based application designed to assist users in tracking and managing their daily expenses.
+The     Expense-Management-System is a web-based application designed to assist users in tracking and managing their daily expenses.
 Built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js), the system offers a scalable, responsive, and user-friendly platform for efficient personal and organizational financial management.

 ## Objectives